eltristi/extra-commands/Readme.md

 composer require eltristi/extra-commands
 ```

-Make sure you publish the config file:
+You can publish the config file if you want to change the default directories:

 ```bash
 php artisan vendor:publish --provider="eltristi\ExtraCommands\ExtraCommandsServiceProvider"